What’s new in App Layering 4.3

 For information about supported platforms in Citrix App Layering, see System requirements.

 You can upgrade from Unidesk 4.0.8 to Citrix App Layering 4.3.0.
 To access the management console in Citrix Cloud, install a Cloud Connector.
-For more information, see the Upgrade instructions.
-You can find instructions for the supported platforms.
+For more about the upgrade path, see the Upgrade instructions.

 Known issues and considerations